 Diane Batayeh, CEO of Village Green, which operates in more than 30 U.S. cities, in a statement.
 “To maximize resident satisfaction, we need to ensure that renters [believe they’re] getting a special experience and living in an environment filled with sought-after amenities and the feel of home.” — excerpt from Multifamily Executive

-What is it that this apartment or condo gives offers?
+What are the specific features your ideal tenant wants vs what your site possesses?
 It’s a good idea to list all the benefits so you can pick the most appealing.
 Here’s some ideas:

 - new stainless steel appliances

 - energy-star rated appliances

 - convenient location to work or important activities